 This blackberry blueberry chia pudding is a simple, nourishing recipe that works as a healthy breakfast, snack, or light dessert.
 Made with chia seeds, fresh blackberries, blueberries, and unsweetened coconut milk, it’s naturally high in fiber, plant-based fats, and essential nutrients.

-Not only is it easy to prepare, but it also helps keep you full and satisfied—perfect for busy mornings or meal prep.
+Not only is it easy to prepare, but it also helps keep you full and satisfied—perfect for busy mornings, meal prep, or when you need a quick, energizing option.

 Table of Contents